We don’t see things as they are, we see them as we are.

 Telepsychiatry is the same as regular psychiatric services, except instead of seeing us in person, the sessions are held via an online video chat service.
 You will still receive the same individualized, quality care and we can provide you with electronic prescriptions for medications, if necessary.
 The only difference, is that you don’t have to worry about traffic and you can have the sessions from the comfort of your home or office!

 There is no special software required to access our confidential online video based services.
-All you need is a computer or smart phone with a webcam, microphone, speaker and an internet connection with at least 750kb/s download and upload speeds.
+All you need is a computer or smart phone with a webcam, microphone, speaker and an internet connection with at least 8 Mbps download and 1.5 Mbps upload speeds.

 We can meet you in your home, office, or any location you choose in the state of Virginia.
 In addition to the fee for the visit, we charge $100 per hour for related travel time.
 Once you let us know where you’d like to meet, we can provide you with an estimate of our travel time.

 At your initial evaluation, we will ask you a lot of questions about your medical and psychiatric history, and why you are seeking an evaluation.
 Our goal is to get to know you as an individual and to find out what we can do to help.
 Prior to your initial appointment, we will send you information on completing our New Patient Intake Form, as well as other related forms to sign.
 It is important that you complete all paperwork prior to your first appointment, so that we can help you best.
-In addition, we ask that you bring (or email in advance) the following items to your first appointment: photo ID; insurance card(s); all medications, vitamins and supplements that you are currently taking (in their original bottles); payment for your visit; and any blood tests, imaging results, or notes from your primary care doctor or other providers.
 Usually, at the end of the initial evaluation we can provide you with your full assessment as well as any recommendations for treatment.
 However, for some complex cases, an additional follow up session may be necessary before we can provide recommendations.